The Winterthur Library

 Contains family news and describes a trip to "The Plains."

-Folder 29: To Jane W. Clopper, 1816, 1818.
+Folder 29: P.J., Baltimore, to Jane W. Clopper, Trap, Nov.
+23, 1816

 Folder 30: To Sarah Besse, 1847, 1850.

-Folder 31: To Rebecca Clopper, 1820.
+Folder 31: Niece Eliza Chester, New York, to Rebecca Clopper, Baltimore, January 3, 1820.

-Folder 32: To Maria Golden and Susan Golden, 1808, 1820.
+Folder 32: To Maria Golden and Susan [Susanna] Golden, Baltimore, 1808, 1820.

 Letters in verse, probably from Sarah Hyatt.

-Folder 33: To Rebecca Janvier, 1837,1838.
+Folder 33: To Rebecca Janvier, New Castle, 1837, 1838.

-Folder 34: Miscellaneous letters between family members.
+Folder 34: Miscellaneous letters between family members:

 Family histories:

-Folder 1: Janvier family history
+Folder 35: Janvier family history

 Compiled by William Bradford at the age of 24 and was copied and expanded by his daughter Jane in 1864.
-(A typescript version is available in the Hort papers).
+Includes notes on the Golden family.

-Folder 2a: Marley family history
+Folder 36: Marley family history

-Notes on index cards about births, deaths, and marriages.
+Notes about births, deaths, and marriages.

-Folder 2b: McWilliams family history
+Folder 37: McWilliams family history

 Religious material: